Premature Ovarian Aging

 - Leads to diminished ovarian reserve

-- Poor ovarian response to ovarian stimulation ("poor responder")
+- Poor ovarian response to ovarian stimulation in IVF cycles ("poor responder")

 - Poor quality eggs